 There is a high degree of equality between the sexes in Finland, as can be seen in the relatively high number of women holding advanced positions in politics and other areas of society.

 There are numerous women in academic posts, and in recent years visiting businessmen have also found increasing numbers of ‘the fairer sex’ on the other side of the negotiating table.
 The Evangelical-Lutheran Church of Finland accepts the ordination of women, and there are women priests in numerous parishes.
-No woman has yet been elected a Bishop, though.
+The first female Finnish bishop in the Evangelical Lutheran Church of Finland is Irja Askola.
+She is reigning Bishop of Helsinki since 2010.

 Chauvinistic or patronizing attitudes towards women are generally considered unacceptable, although such attitudes do persist in practice.
 Women do appreciate traditional courtesy, although ultimately they appraise men on the basis of their attitude towards equality.
 Women are usually independent financially and may offer to pay their share of a restaurant bill, for instance.
 A man may politely refuse such an offer, but it is equally polite to accept it.